ale627/ale627.github.io/important.md

 # What you want

 Here's the thing: it doesn't objectively matter if you hit your priorities.
-The universe will keep on chuggging whether you live a good life or not.
+The universe will keep on chugging whether you live a good life or not.
 Close friends and family can only provide advice from their point of view, through their personal filter of experiences and biases.

 You need to buy in to the idea that you are uniquely responsible for determining your quality of life by setting and executing your priorities.
 **Make life quality your #1 life mission.**